Dedicated to the Success of Our Clients

 Before you attempt to limit expenses by not hiring investigators and expert witnesses, consider the burden of a prison sentence, fines, and other penalties if you are found guilty of the charges.
 False allegations must be taken seriously and fought aggressively.

 When you are facing criminal charges, it is important to work with an attorney who cares about your freedom.
 For answers to questions or concerns about false allegations, contact Erb Legal LLC today at (330) 446-3606.
-We serve clients throughout Medina County, Wayne County, and Summit County, Ohio.
+We serve clients throughout NE Ohio, including Medina County, Portage County, Wayne County, and Summit County.